klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 1. Prepare the new private key(s) to create a new keyring.
 2. Create a keyring by its type (Single keyring, Multiple keyring, or Role-based keyring) you need.
 3. Generate an Account instance from the new keyring.
-This Account instance holds the new public key(s) for your account.
+This Account instance holds the new public key(s) for your Klaytn account.
 4. Send AccountUpdate transaction including Account instance to Klaytn.
 5. Finally, replace your old keyring to the new one that was created in Step 2.